Fascism and ideology: Socialism and communism

+The Bolshevik revolutionary Leon Trotsky formulated a theory to explain the rise of fascism based on a dialectical interpretation of events to analyze the manifestation of Italian fascism and the early emergence of Nazi Germany from 1930 to 1933.
+He was an early observer on the rise of Nazi Germany during his final years in exile, and he advocated the tactic of a united front to oppose fascism.
+Trotsky was also a strong critic of the shifting Comintern policy position under Stalin which directed German Communists to treat social democrats as "social fascists".
+Historian Bertrand Patenaude believed that the Comintern policy following the "Great Break" facilitated the rise of Hitler's party.

-Fascism opposed the internationalist character of mainstream socialism, but in doing so, it sometimes defined itself as a new, nationalist form of socialism, an alternative to the mainstream form of socialism which it regarded as its bitter enemy.
+Fascism regarded mainstream socialism as a bitter enemy.
+In opposing the latter's internationalist aspect, it sometimes defined itself as a new, alternative, nationalist form of socialism.
 Hitler at times attempted to redefine the word socialism, such as saying: "Socialism!
 That is an unfortunate word altogether...
 What does socialism really mean?
 If people have something to eat and their pleasures, then they have their socialism".
 In 1930, Hitler said: "Our adopted term 'Socialist' has nothing to do with Marxist Socialism.
 Marxism is anti-property; true Socialism is not".
 The name that Hitler later wished he had used to describe his political party was "social revolutionary".

 Mainstream socialists have typically rejected and opposed fascism in turn.
 Many communists regarded fascism as a tool of the ruling-class to destroy the working-class, regarding it as "the open but indirect dictatorship of capital."
 Nikita Khrushchev sardonically remarked: "In modern times the word Socialism has become very fashionable, and it has also been used very loosely.
 Even Hitler used to babble about Socialism, and he worked the word into the name of his Nazi [National Socialist] party.
 The whole world knows what sort of Socialism Hitler had in mind".